gnzg/isoNode/README.md

 ### Debug mode

-Working on the map in debug mode is possible by setting the debug_mode property in the global state object to true, or toggling it via the browser console via `window.store.dispatch("toggleDebugMode");`
+Working on the map in debug mode is possible by setting the `debug_mode` property in the global state object to true, or toggling it in the browser console via `window.store.dispatch("toggleDebugMode");`

 ### License